 Brightfield illumination - stained slides and some aquatic organisms

-Comparison of a ciliate Paramecium bursaria Left: bright field microscopy and Right: Differential interference microscopy 400X.
+Comparison of a ciliate Frontia sp Left: bright field microscopy and Right: Differential interference microscopy 400X.

-My light microscopes can resolve objects as small as 0.2 microns (0.0002 mm) and components to about 20 nm with the scanning electron microscope.
+My light microscopes can resolve objects as small as 0.2 microns (0.0002 mm or 200 nm) and objects to about 20 nm with the scanning electron microscope.
 I provide image processing and optimization of the images.
 I can provide digital images on a CD\DVD, USB stick or portable hard drive.
 I have special tools for micromanipulation and can also prepare permanent microscope slides if required.
-I also provide video taken through the microscope and time lapse movies - see example of water bear on the bottom of my article.
+I also provide video taken through the microscope and time lapse movies - see below.
 If you would like something photographed for artistic reasons, decorative purposes, post cards, posters or for educational purposes let me know.

 Citric acid crystals by Polarization Microscopy 100X

-I am member of the University of Calgary Microscopy Group, an adjunct assistant professor in the Dept. of Cell Biology and I have access to the electron microscopes.
-I am a trained scientist in the fields of Cell Biology, Neurobiology and Biochemistry with a passion for microscopy with over 45 years experience.
+I am member of the University of Calgary Microscopy Group, an adjunct assistant professor in the Dept. of Cell Biology and I have access to Scanning electron microscopes.
+I am a trained scientist in the fields of Cell Biology, Neurobiology and Biochemistry with a passion for microscopy with over 50 years experience.
 I am also a professional Nature photographer and teacher and taught web design and photography at SAIT for over 20 years.
+My photographs have received international awards and have been published in magazines, science journals including numerous cover photos.
+I have also had images published by National Geographic and won awards from them.
+I have over 20 scientific publications in refereed sience journas, 5 book chapters, several books and hundreds of articles on microscopy - some for microscope companies like Motic.
+E.g. https://moticmicroscopes.com/blogs/articles.

 Radiolarians single cell plankton live in the ocean and form silica shells 400X Darkfield microscopy